-TABLE 1 Plan Features Applies to the Network Out- of-Pocket Coinsurance Maximum?
-Applies to the Total Network Out-of-Pocket Maximum?
-Applies to the Non-Network Out-of-Pocket Coinsurance Maximum?
-Copays, including those that apply to the Inpatient Copay Maximum No Yes No Payments toward the Annual Non- Network Deductible Not Applicable Not Applicable No Payments toward the Network separate Bariatric Deductible No No Not Applicable Coinsurance payments for Bariatric Surgery No No Not Applicable Coinsurance payments for all other Covered Health Services Yes Yes Yes Services or supplies that are for non- covered Health Services excluded under the Plan No No No Expenses not covered because a maximum Benefit has been reached No No No Charges that exceed Allowable Amounts as determined by BCBSTX No No No
+TABLE 1 Plan Features Applies to the Network Out-of- Pocket Coinsurance Maximum?
+Applies to the Total Network Out-of- Pocket Maximum?
+Applies to the Non- Network Out-of- Pocket Coinsurance Maximum?
+Copays, including those that apply to the Inpatient Copay Maximum No Yes No Payments toward the Annual Non-Network Deductible Not Applicable Not Applicable No Payments toward the Network separate Bariatric Deductible No No Not Applicable Coinsurance payments for Network Benefits when you see a Network Specialist without a Referral from your PCP Yes Yes No Coinsurance payments for Bariatric Surgery No No Not Applicable Coinsurance payments for all other Covered Health Services Yes Yes Yes Services or supplies that are for non-Covered Health Services excluded under the Plan No No No Expenses not covered because a maximum Benefit has been reached No No No Charges that exceed Allowable Amounts as determined by BCBSTX No No No